 Declining heathlands: are bees losing a key medicinal plant?

 This protective value of heather nectar could be very important for European bumblebees, especially due to the abundance of heather across the British Isles and Europe.
 However, whilst this discovery is promising, heathlands are disappearing or becoming fragmented across Europe at a worrying rate, so the benefits to bees could be dwindling.
-According to The Wildlife Trust, around 85% of lowland heathland in the UK has been lost over the last 150 years due to agricultural development.
+According to

 Dr Koch said: “Protecting heathlands is very important to conserve the high biodiversity found in this habitat.
 Our work shows that heathlands may be even more valuable than previously thought by providing wild bumblebees with a natural medicinal nectar as protection against a major parasite.